garethlau/floatingfile-cli/README.md

 - [ ] View users
 - [ ] View space's history (logs)
 - [ ] Download files as zip
+- [x] Download and remove all files in a space

+## Roadmap

+- [ ] Documentation and usage guides
+- [x] Persist code between executions
+- [x] Keep a record of visited, active spaces and allow users to swap between spaces
+- [x] Upload all files in a directory

 ## Installation